The aims of the course are:

 - All admissions are approved by ICL Graduate Business School

 - Candidates for admission should submit a complete application portfolio at least one month prior to the start of the programme.

 - Original transcripts showing a degree from a recognized institution, including full transcripts and grade point average details.
 A scanned PDF will be sufficient to progress the application, but original documents will be required on arrival at ICL Graduate Business School.

-- IELTS with a minimum score of 6.0 overall in the Academic module, or Test of English as a Foreign Language (TOEFL), 550 for the paper-based test and 220 for the computer-based test, or The New Zealand Certificate in English Language Level 4 with the Academic Endorsement, or 80% in the ICL Proficiency Test, or any equivalent recognized by NZQA.
+- Academic IELTS with a minimum score of 6.0 overall in the Academic module, or Test of English as a Foreign Language (TOEFL), 550 for the paper-based test and 220 for the computer-based test, or The New Zealand Certificate in English Language Level 4 with the Academic Endorsement or any equivalent recognized by NZQA.